 “Making it a dedicated magnet school that focuses on advanced technology [appeals] to certain types of students,” Principal Tracolya Clinch has said.
 “We obviously still have a lot of neighborhood students here taking advantage of the programs.”

 These programs teach students the skills necessary to secure and succeed in high-tech jobs.
 A video-game design class, for example, includes learning computer coding, animation, and simulation programming.
-In a cyber security course, students try to hack into a simulated corporate computer network, a process based in ethical hacking.
+In a cybersecurity course, students try to hack into a simulated corporate computer network, a process based on ethical hacking.
 The hope is to get—and keep—students interested in not only computer programming, which is the foundation of many lucrative high-tech jobs, but also to spark a larger interest in science and its future.

 “Computer science by itself might not be the most fun thing to read about, but if we present it in an engaging way like video games, all of a sudden those skills you need to make a game become that much more important,” says teacher Ian Lozano.